Edgar-Donk/tkinter.ttk.style/README.md

 corners could be antialiased by drawing the image at a larger size, say nine times as large, then we reduce the image size while applying a resampling filter.
 The colour has been intensified by leaching some colour from the borders but mainly because we are compressing arcs into a pixel or two.
 Unfortunately the arrow has no such aids.
-If you look at the lines image above, notice the two right hand lines, green one was drawn ascending the red one descending - see how the line follows a slightly different path.
-We can use a bresenham algorithm to predict the correct path, most examples strictly follow only one path whichever way they are drawn, the script
-I managed to find changes with direction but in the opposite manner to PIL.
+If you look at the lines image above, notice the two right hand lines, the green one was drawn ascending the red one descending - see how the line follows a slightly different path.
+We can use a bresenham algorithm to predict the correct path, most examples strictly follow only one path whichever way they are drawn, the script I managed to find changes with direction but in the opposite manner to PIL.

   ### 08.2 Drawing with PIL(Pillow)
 We could used tkinter canvas, but we would still have had to use PIL at some stage, so let's only try using PIL since the drawing is